 Unfortunately when the balance between good and bad gut flora is disturbed by factors such as stress, poor diet, travel, illness, antibiotics etc, our gut reacts and causes various symptoms such as diarrhoea, bloating, constipation, irritable bowel syndrome and, subsequently, a weakened immune system.

-So now we know what they are and why we need them… here are a few of The Benefits of Probiotics
+So now we know what they are and why we need them, here are a few

 - Probiotics encourage the good bacteria living in your intestines to take care of your gut by balancing the intestinal flora.

 - These microflora don’t make us sick, but rather keep in check gut-dwelling pathogens (that do make us sick).

 - Probiotics help to move food through your gut to maintain the balance of gut microflora and aid in digestion and nutrient absorption.

 - One of the main functions of healthy bacteria is to stimulate immune response and by maintaining good intestinal flora, a person can help to maintain a healthy immune system.
 (Some studies have been shown that they prevent colds!)